mmamontx/ja2-stracciatella-coop/README.md

     - Some the original squares where mercs occur become unavailable for moving to (for the client).
     - Still, animation surfaces are not loaded for the client (it doesn't cause any crash).
     - Non deterministic:
+        - Sometimes (often!) a just connected client doesn't see himself in the player list until he clicks 'ready'.
         - Sometimes 'face' ptr gets a bad value and causes a crash on dereference.
         - Same issue with 'pNode->pStructureData->pDBStructureRef' (occurred after the client has killed an enemy soldier).
         - Sometimes there are messages evidencing the fact that AI logic is being executed on the client side - while it doesn't seem to affect what is visible on both sides (except for the messages) since it probably messes with the variables it may cause undefined behavior and should be prevented.
         - The hang on thread suspending in the networking logic.
-        - Sometimes a just connected client doesn't see himself in the player list until he clicks 'ready'.
+        - Clock cursor at the end of the battle (when all the enemies in the sector are killed) restrains the client from performing any action.
 - Regular priority:
     - Block the interface of clients during the enemies turn.
     - Implement the following RPC actions from the client: